Main Content Anchor

 • Consider starting that project you’ve always wanted to do but haven’t had time.

 • Stay in frequent touch with others.
-This could involve a phone call, text, online chat, talking to a neighbour (remember to maintain social distancing of 1.5m).
+This could involve a phone call, text, online chat, talking to a neighbour, meeting up with a friend, joining a group activity.

 • Get some fresh air when possible - go for a walk, do some gardening, have morning tea or lunch outside.